Advertisement

 How common is cannabis use?

 Cannabis is the most commonly used illegal drug in Australia.
-In the latest National Drug Strategy Household Survey (2004), about a third of the population reported having used cannabis at some time in their lives.
+In the 2010 National Drug Strategy Household Survey, about one-third of the population reported having used cannabis at some time in their lives.

 Acute intoxication